 One Mans Account Of Flinders Ranges & Corner Country

-Jim Bassett’s account of Maschine TransTerra Flinders Ranges & Corner Country ride 2018
+go to site Jim Bassett’s account of Maschine TransTerra Flinders Ranges & Corner Country ride 2018

 The narration below is one man’s account of Maschine’s recent Flinders Ranges & Corner Country ride through the Australian Outback.
 Jim Bassett originally wrote these words to share with friends on social media but we felt they were far too good to go unseen by the public.
 So, we asked Jim for his permission to reproduce them here.

 As Jim said, a photograph can tell a thousand words, a thousand words can tell a photograph.
 Or something like that!

 Jim has done a brilliant job of capturing some of the very small nuances that one sometimes experiences whilst adventure riding.
 Of capturing the sweet and sour that we strive to allow riders to experience themselves on a Maschine ride.
 Accompanying Jim’s words is some of his own photography along with event photography by Nick Fletcher.
 Together they really do an excellent job of capturing the feeling of the ride from a personal perspective.